fate2013/strawberry/README.md

 *	as_array: return array instead of model instance
 	-	can get 27% performance promotion

+*	performance: use ORM will cause about 20% performance decline

 #####	Relation
 *	Declare
 	-	use getter method to declare a relation, eg: